florian-huber/pickydict/README.md

 It is also possible to add a dictionary with regex expression to replace parts of key strings.
 This is done using the `key_regex_replacements` attribute.
 In the following example the dictionary will replace all spaces in keys with underscores.

+Important to note is that regex based replacements will be carried out **before** the more specific key_replacements.
+This is to reduce the number of possible variations and make things simpler for the user.

 Example:

 ```python